Our goal is to shift the power dynamics through consultation

 Jan provided an all-day training for Native Hawaiian organizations that was sponsored by the U.S. Department of the Interior Office of Native Hawaiian Relations, the State of Hawaii State Historic Preservation Division, and the US Army Garrison in Honolulu.

-We are developing online training modules covering Collections Provision and Discovery Provision NAGPRA implementation.
+We developed online training modules covering Collections Provision and Discovery Provision NAGPRA implementation.

-We are providing Discovery and Collections Provision implementation services.
+We provided NAGPRA Discovery Provision and Collections Provision implementation services.

 October 2011 – September 2013